 Can a parent or guardian provide consent for a child in grade 9?

-Consent forms and HealthLinkBC Files for the immunizations given in grade 9 will be sent home.
+Consent forms and immunization information such as HealthLinkBC Files for immunizations given in school will be sent home.
 Parents or guardians and their children are encouraged to review the information, discuss it, and make a decision about immunization together.
-This should be used as an opportunity for adolescents to start making decisions about their own health.
-However, children in grade 9 will have the opportunity to make their own decision whether or not they have a consent form signed by a parent or guardian.
+This can be used as an opportunity for adolescents to start making decisions about their own health.
+Adolescents will have the opportunity to make their own decision to be immunized whether or not they have a consent form signed by a parent or guardian.